Dehydrated-Mud/FTK-Community-DLC/readme.md

 Taunt has been reworked in an attempt to make tank characters more viable.
 Changes include:
 - Taunt is now "roll for roll".
 If no skill checks are passed, taunt fails.
 If one skill check is passed taunt lasts for one combat turn (as usual).
 If both roll checks are passed taunt lasts for two combat turns.
 - When a player is taunting enemies are no longer allowed to use AoE or splash damage attacks (unless they do not have any other kinds of attacks).
+- The additional armor/resist that a player gains while taunting is now impervious.

+### Armor
+**Impervious Armor**
+Impervious armor has been added to the game, which is armor and resist that cannot be pierced.
+Currently the only way to get impervious armor is via taunting.
+But perhaps a certain sanctum could be revived...

 ### Find Herbs
 **Base game behavior**